aniruddha0pandey/Always_On_Top/README.md

 # <div align="center">Always On Top</div>

 Hi,<br/>
 I'm Aniruddha and I like to mulitask.
-But I cannot do that in the hubbub of terrible amount of tabs, switching between muliple windows is just not my thing.
+But I cannot do that in the hubbub of these terrible amount of tabs, switching between muliple windows to find that one particular one is just not my thing.
+And for a **Windows** user like me things become adverse.
+I use the **GNU Compiler Collection (GCC)** for my C/C++ compilation I prone to switch between multiple tabs.

 Always On Top feature for Windows!<br/>
 Windows key + R<br/>